Railway coupling: Tomlinson

 The Tomlinson coupler was developed by the Ohio Brass Company for mass transit applications, but eventually found use in some mainline railroad vehicles as well.
-It consists of two squared metal hooks that engage with each other in a larger rectangular frame with air line connections above and below.
-Since the coupler's development the manufacturing arm of Ohio Brass was purchased by WABCO which now manufacturers the line along with the N-type.
+It consists of two squared metal hooks that engage with each other within a larger rectangular frame, with air-line connections above and below.
+Since the coupler's development, the manufacturing arm of Ohio Brass was acquired by WABCO, which now manufactures the line, including the N-type.
 The Tomlinson coupler is the most widely used fully automatic heavy rail coupling in North America having been adopted by the Washington Metro, Massachusetts Bay Transportation Authority, PATCO Speedline, SEPTA Broad Street Subway, Los Angeles Metro Rail, Baltimore Metro, Miami Metro, MARTA Rail and the New York City Subway for its R44/R46 fleet and all modern classes starting with the R142.
-For applications outside of rapid transit the coupler had to be significantly enlarged to meet the increased strength requirements first appearing in this capacity on the Budd Metroliner and later on the Illinois Central Highliner fleet.
+For applications outside of rapid transit, the coupler had to be significantly enlarged to meet the increased strength requirements, first appearing in this capacity on the Budd Metroliner and later on the Illinois Central Highliner fleet.
 Its relative lack of strength is one reason the N-Type has been more successful in the mainline railroad arena.

 Outside the United States, the Tomlinson coupler is used on Tokyo Metro's Ginza and Marunouchi Lines and on the heavy capacity Taipei Metro lines.